NWired/python-projects/README.md

 # python-projects
-This is basically a simple web scraping project that opens links from a udemy free coupon site
+This is where I put my Python projects!